 Based on the interview with Taylor Pearson, entrepreneur and author of The End of Job

-I met with Taylor Pearson, entrepreneur and author of The End of Job to discuss philosophical and technical differences between cryptocurrencies and fiat currencies, as well as why investors may want to invest in crypto assets.
+I met with Taylor Pearson, entrepreneur and author of The End of Job to discuss philosophical and technical differences between crypto investments and fiat currencies, as well as why investors may want to invest in crypto assets.
 Here is a recap of what we have discussed.

 Most fiat currencies are issued by a government and regulated by an independent central bank.
 These currencies aren't backed by a physical commodity, but rather, the credit of the government and economy.
 While they could become worthless in the event of hyperinflation, they tend to be very stable and helpful for navigating economies through economic turbulence.